eliegershem/fundguard-assignment/README.md

-# fundguard-assigment
+# Fundguard Assignment

 This repository is for the Fundguard assignment.
-It creates a Kind cluster running Elasticsearch and adds Prometheus alerts.
+It sets up a Kind cluster running Elasticsearch and integrates Prometheus for monitoring.

+## Overview
+This project involves the installation of the Elasticsearch Operator, which simplifies the management of Elasticsearch clusters.
+It utilizes a custom Helm chart to deploy the cluster, along with the Elasticsearch Exporter that connects to the Elasticsearch cluster.
+Additionally, the project includes the installation of the kube-prometheus-stack, which automatically scrapes metrics from the exporter and provides custom alerts for monitoring.

 ## Requirements
 - Kind